nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 **Saving data:**

-* Everytime you make changes to any of your data, the changes are **immediately** reflected in the storage file.
+* Every time you make changes to any of your data, the changes are **immediately** reflected in the storage file.
 This is to ensure that in the event you closed the program without using the command `exit`, we can ensure that **most of your data are saved**.